Chobbes/TimePaper/README.md

 Issues
 ------

 Charts does not display lots of text around a pie chart very well.
+Sometimes it puts the same colour next to each other, which is very annoying...